retux/cern-httpd-patched/README.md

 # CERN's httpd web server patched

 This is a fork of the original CERN's httpd server code base (as it is found at W3C site: https://www.w3.org/Daemon/).
-This repo holds a simple set of patches allow anyone to build httpd on a modern linux box, whether is 32 or 64 bits.
+This repo holds a simple set of patches that allow anyone to build httpd on a modern linux box, whether is 32 or 64 bits.

 IMPORTANT: this repo was created only for historical purposes and curiosity.
 It is not intended to be used for any productive use.